 The stupas were built by Charumati (daughter of the great ruler, Ashoka).
 Though the stupas have a similar appearance, you can gather different experience after visiting each of them.

 The beautiful temple of Batuk Bhairav — a tantric deity, and one of the Asta Bhairavs of the Kathmandu Valley is located at Lagankhel, Lalitpur.
 It is said that the temple was first built by the Lichchhavi king, Amsuvarma.
 Later, the temple was renovated by Juddhashamsher Rana in 1934 AD.
-The object of worship is a simple rock, but idols of Kumar, Ganesh, and Kumari are also present here.
+The object of worship is a simple rock, but the idols of Kumar, Ganesh, and Kumari are also present here.
 Batuk Bhairav is considered to be the terrifying form of Lord Shiva and it is believed that the trinity of Brahma, Vishnu, and Maheshwor argued among themselves as to who was greater, later Shiva took on the form of Bhairav so as to prove himself the greatest among the three.
-This temple is the fine exhibit of craftsmanship and architecture.
+This temple is a fine exhibit of craftsmanship and architecture.
 Although the environment is noisy, it is relaxing and peaceful to watch the graceful people performing puja in front of God.

 The Central Zoo